> Organized Play Basics

 - Any uncommon equipment in sanctioned Pathfinder content with an item level equal to or less than your character’s level (minimum 2); your character must have access to this uncommon equipment such as through meeting its Access condition.

 - Any equipment listed on your character’s Chronicle sheets with an item level equal to or less than your character’s level + 2.
 Some items found on Chronicle sheets are available for purchase only a limited number of times.
+Weapon and Armor found on chronicle sheets can be upgraded following the normal rules for upgrading.

 - Any items and services purchased with Fame.